A little insight into who I am and what makes me tick

 How I shoot

 My studio “PoutStudios” established in central London in 2003 and is a stone throw away from St Paul’s cathedral.
 It’s always busy with people.
 It’s my personal workspace where I collect my various lights and props gathered from over the years from different shoots.
-It can get a little cluttered sometimes but that forces me to every so often have a clear out.

-Having shot everything from celebrity weddings, portraits, magazine spreads, dinner parties, adventure trips to hanging out of airplanes and the front end of powerboats to get “that” shot and adding to the mix shooting quite a bit of commercial editorial and glamourtorial has left me in the good running to cater for any surprises.
+Having shot everything from celebrity weddings, portraits, magazine spreads, dinner parties, adventure trips to hanging out of aeroplanes and the front end of powerboats to get “that” shot and adding to the mix shooting quite a bit of commercial editorial has left me in the good running to cater for any surprises.
 I like the challenge and find by not just restricting myself to just one kind of photography I’m very experienced in catering for most events and photographic challenges thrown in my direction.

-I plan to be doing this as long as I can hold a camera!
 The thing about this job is that you never know what is going to happen next!
 And when you think nothing is going to happen it usually does!